NumairGoldeye/cs194-project/README.md

     contains the logic for its corresponding button in the trade console.

 Buying:
--BuyManager.cs: Manages buying one of the various buyable things in Catan.
+- BuyManager.cs: Manages buying one of the various buyable things in Catan.

 Chat:
 - ChatLog.cs: Handles everything related to the Chat Box.
 Has some networking calls that send